bchareyre/yade-mpi/doc/sphinx/prog.rst

 If no functor is able to accept given types (first condition violated) or multiple functors have the same distance (in condition 2), an exception is thrown.

-This resolution mechanism makes it possible, for instance, to have a hierarchy of :yref:`Dem3DofGeom` classes (for different combination of shapes: :yref:`Dem3DofGeom_SphereSphere`, :yref:`Dem3DofGeom_FacetSphere`, :yref:`Dem3DofGeom_WallSphere`), but only provide a :yref:`LawFunctor` accepting ``Dem3DofGeom``, rather than having different laws for each shape combination.
+This resolution mechanism makes it possible, for instance, to have a hierarchy of :yref:`ScGeom` classes (for different combination of shapes), but only provide a :yref:`LawFunctor` accepting ``ScGeom``, rather than having different laws for each shape combination.

 .. note:: Performance implications of dispatch resolution are relatively low.
 The dispatcher lookup is only done once, and uses fast lookup matrix (1D or 2D); then, the functor found for this type(s) is cached within the ``Interaction`` (or ``Body``) instance.
 Thus, regular functor call costs the same as dereferencing pointer and calling virtual method.
 There is `blueprint <https://blueprints.launchpad.net/yade/+spec/devirtualize-functor-calls>`__ to avoid virtual function call as well.